chungoid/kalipyfi/README.md

 # Kalipyfi

-This project uses a curses-based UI, an IPC server/client for inter-process communication, and tmuxp for launching and managing tmux sessions.
+Kalipyfi launches a tmux session via tmuxp yaml template that displays a main scan window up top & a curses menu below.
+Once sent, scans will be in their own background windows until they're called to swap or stop via their submenu.
+Swapped scans from the background will then appear in the main scan window above the curses menu.

 You can very easily expand off the Tool class and implement your own tool into the UI.

 ## Installation
 ```bash